 Admission is highly competitive.
 All offers include a full university fellowship for the duration of the program.
-In 2017-2022, a number of excellent students selected for admission were named Brenda and Earl Shapiro Scholars in History or Neubauer Family Distinguished Doctoral Fellows and received additional fellowship support over five years.
+Between 2017 and 2023, a number of excellent students selected for admission were named Neubauer Family Distinguished Doctoral Fellows and received additional fellowship support over for five years.

 Autumn 2023 Admissions Deadline: December 5, 2023 at 11:55 PM CST

-Application Components: You will find the requirements for the application on the divisional admissions pages.
-The following advice is specific to your application to the Department of History:
+The requirements for the application can be found on the divisional admissions pages.
+The following advice is specific to your application to the Department of History.

-- Your writing sample should be a complete self-contained work.
+Your writing sample should be a complete self-contained work.
 The ideal sample should be in the field of history (or a closely related field) that you plan to pursue at Chicago.
 Include the class or publication for which the sample was written.
+We do not have a page or word limit for writing samples.
 For papers longer than twenty-five pages, please flag a section for the committee.

-- The most helpful letters of recommendation come from faculty members who can access your ability to work on your proposed historical topic.
+The most helpful letters of recommendation come from faculty members who can assess your ability to work on your proposed historical topic.

-- Prospective students are asked to identify up to three fields of scholarly interest, choosing from those listed under our research page.
+Prospective students are asked to identify one or two primary fields of scholarly interest from a list in the application.
+Our faculty pages are sorted by field.
+Please see those pages for more information on faculty working in your field of interest.
 Please note, however, that we highly encourage applicants who work across field boundaries and do not apportion admissions by field.

-- Submission of GRE scores is entirely optional.
-Those who choose not to submit scores will not be at any disadvantage in the admissions process.
+Submission of GRE scores is entirely optional.
+Those who choose not to submit scores will not be disadvantaged in the admissions process.